-The balance wheel must always be turned from the top towards the operator, but if fitted at the side of the machine, it must turn over from left to right or clockwise.
+The balance wheel must always be turned from the top towards the operator.

+If fitted at the side of the machine, the balance wheel must always turn over from left to right or clockwise.

 The feeding foot must be raised, except when sewing.